Borovets: Winter sports

 The ski resort is at an altitude of 1350 m.
-58 km of marked pistes cover the generally north facing slopes up to an altitude of 2560 m, with many runs terminating near the village centre allowing skiers to ski almost to their hotel door.
+58 km of marked pistes cover the generally north facing slopes up to an altitude of 2560 m, with many runs terminating near the village center allowing skiers to ski almost to their hotel door.
 The longest run is a gentle 12 km return to the resort along the maintenance road.